scala/docs.scala-lang/_overviews/plugins/index.md

 ---
-layout: multipage-overview
+layout: singlepage-overview
 title: Scala Compiler Plugins

 discourse: true
 ---

 **Lex Spoon (2008)**
+**Seth Tisue (2018)**

 ## Introduction

+A compiler plugin is a compiler component that lives in a separate JAR file from the main compiler.
+The compiler can then load that plugin and gain extra functionality.

 This tutorial briefly walks you through writing a plugin for the Scala compiler.
-It does not go into depth, but just shows you the very basics needed to write a plugin and hook it into the Scala compiler.
-For the details on how to make your plugin accomplish some task, you must consult other documentation.
-At the time of writing, your best option is to look at other plugins and to study existing phases within the compiler source code.
+It does not go into depth on how to make your plugin actually do something useful, but just shows the basics needed to write a plugin and hook it into the Scala compiler.

-The command lines given in this tutorial assume you are using a Unixy Bourne shell and that you have the `SCALA_HOME` environment variable pointing to the root of your Scala installation.

 ## When to write a plugin

-A compiler plugin lets you modify the behavior of the compiler itself without needing to change the main Scala distribution.
+Plugins let you modify the behavior of the Scala compiler without changing the main Scala distribution.
+If you write a compiler plugin that contains your compiler modification, then anyone you distribute the plugin to will be able to use your modification.

 You should not actually need to modify the Scala compiler very frequently, because Scala's light, flexible syntax will frequently allow you to provide a better solution using a clever library.

 There are some times, though, where a compiler modification is the best choice even for Scala.
-Here are a few examples:

--   You might want to add additional compile-time checks, as with Gilad Bracha's pluggable types point of view.
--   You might want to add compile-time optimizations for a heavily used library.
--   You might want to rewrite Scala syntax into an entirely different, custom meaning.
-Beware of this kind of plugin, however, because any code relying on the plugin will be unusable when the plugin is not available.

-Compiler plugins lets you make and distribute a compiler modification without needing to change the main Scala distribution.
-You can instead write a compiler plugin that embodies your compiler modification, and then anyone you distribute the plugin to will be able to access your modification.
-These modifications fall into two large categories with the current plugin support:

--   You can add a phase to the compiler, thus adding extra checks or extra tree rewrites that apply after type checking has finished.
--   You can tell the compiler type-checking information about an annotation that is intended to be applied to types.

-This tutorial walks through the most basic aspects of writing compiler plugins.
-For more information, you will need to read the source of other people's compiler plugins and of the compiler itself.
+Popular compiler plugins (as of 2018)
+include:

+- Alternate compiler back ends such as Scala.js, Scala Native, and Fortify SCA for Scala.
+- Linters such as Wartremover and Scapegoat.
+- Plugins that support reformatting and other changes to source code, such as scalafix and scalafmt (which are built on the semanticdb and scalahost compiler plugins).
+- Plugins that alter Scala's syntax, such as kind-projector.
+- Plugins that alter Scala's behavior around errors and warnings, such as silencer.
+- Plugins that analyze the structure of source code, such as Sculpt and acyclic.
+- Plugins that instrument user code to collect information, such as the code coverage tool scoverage.
+- Plugins that add metaprogramming facilities to Scala, such as Macro Paradise.
+- Plugins that add entirely new constructs to Scala by restructuring user code, such as scala-continuations.

+Some tasks that required a compiler plugin in very early Scala versions can now be done using macros instead; see [Macros]({{ site.baseurl }}/overviews/macros/overview.html).

+## How it works

+A compiler plugin consists of:

+- Some code that implements an additional compiler phase.
+- Some code that uses the compiler plugin API to specify when exactly this new phase should run.
+- Additional code that specifies what options the plugin accepts.
+- An XML file containing metadata about the plugin

+All of this is then packaged in a JAR file.

+To use the plugin, a user adds the JAR file to their compile-time classpath and enables it by invoking `scalac` with `-Xplugin:...`.

+All of this will be described in more detail below.

-## A simple plugin, beginning to end {#Asimplepluginbeginningtoend}
+## A simple plugin, beginning to end

-A plugin is a kind of compiler component that lives in a separate jar file from the main compiler.
-The compiler can then load that plugin and gain extra functionality.

 This section walks through writing a simple plugin.

 Suppose you want to write a plugin that detects division by zero in obvious cases.
 For example, suppose someone compiles a silly program like this:

     object Test {
       val five = 5
       val amount = five / 0
-      def main(args: Array[String]) {
+      def main(args: Array[String]): Unit = {
         println(amount)
       }
     }

-Your plugin could generate an error like this:
+Our plugin will generate an error like:

     Test.scala:3: error: definitely division by zero
       val amount = five / 0
                         ^
-    one error found

 There are several steps to making the plugin.
 First you need to write and compile the source of the plugin itself.
 Here is the source code for
 it:

+    // IMPORTANT:
+    // this code was written for Scala 2.8.
+    // it needs to be updated for Scala 2.12.
+    // the changes required are modest.

     package localhost